gimbalmonkey/pointcloudviz/README.md

 **Customizing Potree**

 Users can customize the point cloud web page created with Potree Converter by exploring the source code.
-Users can add, remove, and manipulate the default visuzliation and measurement tools provided.
+Users can add, remove, and manipulate the default visualization and measurement tools provided.

 ## Web Visualization with Cesium